 What if my computer does not meet the system requirements

 If your computer does not meet the minimum system requirements, the program you are attempting to install will not run and may not even install.
 If your computer meets the minimum requirements but does not meet the suggested requirements, the program is going to work, but it may be slow.

-The hardware requirements or just requirements are the requirements of a hardware device.
+The hardware requirements are the requirements of a hardware device.
 Most hardware only has operating system requirements or compatibility.
 For example, a printer may be compatible with Windows XP but not compatible with newer versions of Windows like Windows 10, Linux, or the Apple macOS.

 If a hardware device is not compatible with your computer, it is up to the manufacturer to release drivers.
 Unfortunately, many manufacturers only release updated drivers to fix problems with older drivers and often do not release drivers for newer operating systems or alternative operating systems.
 If your hardware device does not have drivers for your operating system, usually the only solution is to get a replacement device that is compatible with your operating system.

 Note: In some situations, you may be able to find either compatible drivers or drivers made by a third-party company.
 See our computer drivers from a third-party page for steps you can take in finding drivers elsewhere.

 How do I understand the words in the system requirements?

 Often the words and terms used in the system requirements can be difficult for most users not familiar with computers to understand.
 The easiest method of determining the meanings behind these terms is to perform a search on the word that confuses you.